bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 [Review the provided design file for the about page](design-files/about.png).
 You have been provided the HTML wrapper, footer, and page content for the about page.
 Create the rest of the missing HTML and CSS to match the design file.

 * :white_check_mark: Copy and paste your home page navigation and header into the about page
-* [ ] Update the header image with the about page image
+* :white_check_mark: Update the header image with the about page image
 * :white_check_mark: Link the `Home` navigation item back to the `index.html` page.
 * [ ] Build the rest of the about page layout to match the design